Stephen King’s ‘Castle Rock’: JJ Abrams Gives Update On Anthology King TV Show

 — Anthony Moss (@mossfamily3) February 22, 2017

 The show’s concept certainly sounds interesting.
 It may disappoint some of Stephen King’s fans that the series will not consist of pure adaptations, but it could present a very compelling story nonetheless.
-It will be interesting to see how Abrams’ creation comes along, so keep checking back at The Inquisitr for more updates about the series as they become available.
+It will be interesting to see how Abrams’ creation comes along, so keep checking back at the Inquisitr for more updates about the series as they become available.

 Are you psyched for JJ Abrams’ Stephen King anthology series?
 What do you imagine the finished product might look like?
 Make yourself heard in the comments section below.

-[Featured image by Diane39]
+[Featured Image by Diane39]